ogobrecht/console/README.md

 - Save to run in production without configuration
   - Errors are always logged.
-  - Minimal resource consumption.
+  - If you like, you can change the default log level for all sessions from `error` to `warning` or `info`.
-  - Logging can be switched on when needed for specific sessions identified by the client identifier without recompilation (no, there is no way to enable logging for all sessions, for good reasons and if a session has no client identifier, console is setting one for you).
+  - Debugging levels `debug` and `trace` can be set for specific sessions identified by the client identifier without recompilation (no, there is no way to enable debugging levels for all sessions, for good reasons and if a session has no client identifier, console is setting one for you).
-- Mostly API compatible with the [JavaScript Console API](https://developers.google.com/web/tools/chrome-devtools/console/api).
+- Method names are inspired by the [JavaScript Console API](https://developers.google.com/web/tools/chrome-devtools/console/api).
   Also see the [API overview](docs/api-overview.md) and for more details on the methods including examples the [documentation for the package